ivan2016ds/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag

 ### Metrics

 Metrics used for these signals are:

-mean(): Mean value
+* mean(): Mean value
-std(): Standard deviation
+* std(): Standard deviation

 ### Dataset Information

-Observations: 181
+1. Observations: 181
-Variables: 81
+2. Variables: 81
-...Average of measurements: 79
+* Average of measurements: 79
-......Type: Numeric value
+	* Type: Numeric value
-......Average of mean/ standard deviation values for each signals (measurements) ...Subject: 1
+	* Average of mean/ standard deviation values for each signals (measurements)
+* Subject: 1
-......Type: Factor
+	* Type: Factor
-......Subject/ respondent
+	* Subject/ respondent
-...Activity: 1
+* Activity: 1
-......Type: Factor
+	* Type: Factor
-......Activity being carried out
+	* Activity being carried out